 Calls to Action and Selling Points

-The entire function of your web design is to convert your web traffic into phone calls.
+The entire function of your web design is to convert your web traffic into phone calls through your treatment sites.
 The kpi for a treatment center is almost always going to be a phone call or a form fill (more on that later).

 So we need to understand why some web sites convert into phone calls and why some don’t.
 The answer is almost always copy writing and call to action.
 Some key takeaways.